 - Make sure you meet EHR incentive program requirements before accepting payment.

-- Reporting Meaningful Use: Don't make up numbers.
+- Don't make up numbers when reporting meaningful use.
 If you are using Open Dental EHR as designed, your reporting will provide the accurate figures.

 - You must comply with HIPAA requirements and have a Security Risk Analysis (SRA) in place.
 Do not claim you had an SRA if you did not.